-If you're looking for an easy, healthy breakfast with fall flavor that will keep you full all morning long, try these pumpkin pie spice overnight oats.
+If you're looking for an easy, healthy breakfast with a fall flavor that will keep you full all morning long, try these pumpkin Dairy-Free Pumpkin Overnight Oats.
 It's a simple pumpkin purée recipe where the ingredients are mixed together in a jar and then just put in the fridge to soak overnight.

 In the morning, it's ready to eat!
 The best part is that they taste like dessert but have healthy ingredients, so you can feel good about enjoying them guilt-free!
 Just as our lemon blueberry overnight oats.